Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 Updated ATO Guidance

-As an auditor this question involves the consideration of what objective and supportable data is available to provide reasonable assurance that the investment market value is nil at 30 June.
+As auditors, we must consider the type of objective and supportable data that is available to provide reasonable assurance that the investment market value is nil at 30 June.

-Circumstances where a nil market value may be obviously supported
+Some circumstances a nil market value may be obvious.

 The entity is in administration, and the initial administrator report indicates that there will be no return to shareholders;